ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 	?	media folder as set in RM preferences
 	*	RM main database file location

 *   CHECK_FILES feature: file path case in the database or in the file system path name is not significant.

 *   UNREF_FILES feature: The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the RM-Python-config.ini file, but it is recommended that they be the same.

     To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be edited to list items to be ignored.
 The goal would be to produce a report file with no unreferenced filed found.
 This is an easy result to interpret.
-If a file is to be added to the folder that won't be referenced by RM, add it to the IGNORED_OBEJECTS section
+    If a file is to be added to the folder that won't be referenced by RM, add it to the IGNORED_OBEJECTS section.
+The goal is to have this test produce no output under normal circumstances.
+If a file is added to the media folder and inadvertent not added to the RM database, it will show up here.

-*   DUP_FILES feature:  Files may be duplicated in the media tab intentionally as they might have different captions etc.
+*   DUP_FILEPATHS feature:  Files may be duplicated in the media tab intentionally as they might have different captions etc.

+*   DUP_FILENAMES feature:  Files listed have the same file names, ignoring case.
+    Duplicate file names are not a problem.
+This function is provided as a troubleshooting tool

 *   SHOW_ORIG_PATH feature: (RM 8&9 only)
     A display option is available for files found by either the CHECK_FILES or NO_TAG_FILES or DUP_FILES